ixa-ehu/ixa-pipe-parse/README.md

-IXA-OpenNLP-Parse
+IXA-pipe-parse
 =================

-This module provides a simple wrapper that uses Apache OpenNLP programatically to perform Constituent Parsing in English and Spanish.
+This module uses Apache OpenNLP programatically to provide Constituent Parsing for English and Spanish.
+English models have been trained using Penn treebank.

-Models provided by the Apache OpenNLP project.
+This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

 Contents
 ========